 What is Anodizing?

-Not every metal can be anodized, as some metals just react differently to the process.
-Titanium, niobium, zinc, aluminium, magnesium and tantalum are able to undergo the process.
-Of this selection of metals, only the first two are suitable for body piercings.
-Most other metals just exfoliate when anodized, meaning that the surface layer will peel off.
+The thing with anodizing metals is that not every metal has the chemical composition that allows it to be anodized.
+Some metals just react differently to the process.
+Metals that can be anodized include titanium, niobium, zinc, aluminum, magnesium, and tantalum.
+From this list, however, anodized titanium and niobium are suitable for body piercings.
+Most of the other metals may exfoliate when anodized, meaning that the surface layer can peel off.

-During the anodizing process, a film or coating is formed on the surface by heating the metal.
+During the anodizing process, the metal is heated to a certain degree, which allows a film or coating to form on its surface.
 The heating process is done by introducing electricity to the metal which results in a permanent surface change.

 How Do Anodized Metals Get Their Colors?